 Who is the business targeting?

-There are usually several audiences, with different parts of the organisation focusing on different groups.
-Defining and prioritising the audience segments helps set priorities and influences the strategies used to target them.
+There are usually several audiences so different parts of the organisation focus on different groups.
+Consequently, defining and prioritising the audience segments helps to set priorities and influences the strategies used to target them.

 What strategies is the business using to achieve its objectives?

-Defining the commercial strategies of the organisation enables us to focus on how we can develop specific marketing, PR and social media tactics and strategies.
+The commercial strategies help us to develop specific marketing, PR and social media strategies and therefore, tactics.

-With the fundamental thinking done, Bulletin works with the client to implement the plans.
+With the fundamental thinking done, Bulletin works with the client on implementation.

 We agree with the client how to measure the success of the plans we have agreed.
-Marketing and PR activities are important elements of a commercial plan but their impact can be a ‘slow burn’.
+Marketing and PR activities are important in a commercial plan but their impact can be a ‘slow burn’.
 They are also difficult to measure in absolute terms.
-We work with the client to implement a ‘do more of what works and stop doing what doesn’t’ philosophy.
+We use a ‘do more of what works and stop doing what doesn’t’ philosophy.

 Let’s workshop this..

-We derive the input on the objectives, audiences and strategies (the OAS of OASIS) in a half-day, in-person, workshop on the client’s premises.
-We recommend representation from a mix of departments, job roles, seniorities and a gender balance.
-Usually there is plenty of discussion and a fair amount of disagreement as different groups across the organisation answer the questions in their own way.
+We explore the objectives, audiences and strategies (the OAS of OASIS) in a half-day, in-person, workshop.
+We invite a mix of departments, job roles, seniorities and a gender balance.
+Consequently, there is plenty of discussion and disagreement between different groups across the organisation .
 However, by the end of the workshop there is broad agreement.
-The report that Bulletin produces subsequently provides an excellent reference for other projects.
+The report that Bulletin produces provides an excellent reference for other projects.

-- We use a mix of individual and group work to explore audiences, objectives and strategies.
-Extensive use is made of stimulus materials, sticky notes, flip charts within an informal ‘all opinions are equally important’ environment.
+We use a mix of individual and group work to explore audiences, objectives and strategies.
+Stimulus materials, sticky notes and flip charts help the event run smoothly.
+The approach is informal and all opinions are equally important.
 We might ask questions such as:

-- Which audiences (such as client groups) are most important to ensure you achieve your objectives (e.g. future growth).
+Which audiences (e.g. client groups) are most important to ensure you achieve your objectives (for instance, future growth).

-- We often ‘step into the clients’ shoes’ to check the efficacy of existing materials or processes.
+We ‘step into the clients’ shoes’ to check how well existing materials or processes work.
 For instance, we may explore how easy it is to find information on the website.
 Or the readability of a white paper or blog post.

-The formal result of the workshop is a reference document that summarises the output and conclusions of the session.
+The workshop results in a reference document that summarises the output and conclusions.
 It also provides a ‘source of truth’ for subsequent work.

-In addition, the Bulletin team has worked collaboratively with key staff from the client, getting to know them and starting to build relationships.
-Often, the workshop provides ideas for content that is later developed as a thought leadership piece.
+Also, the Bulletin team has worked collaboratively with key staff from the client and got to know them.
+Often, workshops provide ideas for thought leadership articles.
 Sometimes a PR story emerges.

-As the first stage of a bigger project (rebrand or website redesign), an OASIS workshop acts as a way of ensuring that everyone attending understands it (and is ‘on-board’ with it).
-They are also likely to be ambassadors for the change within the wider organisation.
+An OASIS workshop works well as the first stage of a bigger project such as a rebrand or website redesign.
+It acts as a way of ensuring that everyone attending understands the project aims (and is ‘on-board’).
+Participants are likely to be ambassadors for the change within the wider organisation.

-At Bulletin we have extensive experience in working with clients to articulate their business proposition in language that is clear and concise.
+At Bulletin we have extensive experience in helping clients articulate their business proposition in clear, concise language.